Political Science

 This course studies the situations of the poor in the world and their relations with inequality and globalization.
 Various theories introduce causes of poverty and inequality and suggest solutions.
 Students will analyze and evaluate which theory has a higher possibility to reduce poverty and inequality than the others.
 This course also explores relations between poverty and environmental degradation in order to understand the impacts of globalization.
 Fulfills writing-intensive requirement.

-This course is a basic course of Middle Eastern politics.
-Students will use a multi-disciplinary approach to the study of the Middle East politics, considering history, geography, international relations, economy, political economy, sociology, women’s studies, religion, etc. Understanding the complexity of the area, students will study the Israeli-Palestinian Conflict, which is one of the most controversial conflicts in the world.
+This course is a basic course of the Middle Eastern politics, and students will use a multi-disciplinary approach to the study of the Middle East politics, considering history, geography, international relations, economy, political economy, sociology, women's studies, religion, etc. Understanding the complexity of the area, students will study the Israeli-Palestinian Conflict, which is one of the most controversial conflicts in the world.

 This course will introduce students to the rich scholarship on the interaction between religion and politics in the United States and beyond.
 The first section will focus on classic and contemporary theories regarding the rational and functional approaches to religion, secularization, religious identity, religious worldviews and doctrines, and religious extremism.
 The second section will compare and contrast religion’s impact on policy formulation across - and within - Christian majority states in the developed world, Muslim majority states, and states with other religious majorities.
 The principal goal of the course will be to enable students to think critically about the multi-faceted impacts of religion on politics across a wide variety of socio-cultural contexts.
 After taking this course, students should be able to think about the relationship among religion and politics within, and across different political systems.
 The assessment techniques used in this class will include oral participation, critical reaction papers, a literature review, a midterm, and a final.